kanghui0204/IsaacLab-Arena-vln/docs/pages/example_workflows/locomanipulation/step_4_evaluation.rst

 The evaluation should produce the following output on the console at the end of the evaluation.
 You should see similar metrics.

+Note that all these metrics are computed over the entire evaluation process, and are affected by the quality of post-trained policy, the quality of the dataset, and number of steps in the evaluation.

 .. code-block:: text